You Don’t Have The Plans I Need. Now What?

-Sometimes looking for the right plans for the trailer you need is a needle in a haystack.
-Every site has something, but not exact.
-What’s next?
-When you really need a particular trailer that others don’t offer, custom trailer design is just one possible option.
+Sometimes looking for the right trailer plans is like a needle in a haystack.
+Every site has something, but not exactly what you want.
+So, what is next when you really need a particular trailer that others don’t offer?
+Custom trailer design is one option.

-No doubt, if you can dream it, there is probably a way to build it — within reason, of course.
-However, often you can get most of what you need without doing the full-custom dive.
-Is it enough?
-That’s up to you, because it’s a balance.
+No doubt, if you can dream it, there is probably a way to build it.
+And, if that is what you need – Yes, we do Custom Trailer Design.
+However, before making the big full-custom dive, please consider the balance for resources.
 When you need something very specific, the best way to get it, is to design it, then build it, the way you want it.
-That’s how the world progresses.
-And yet, sometimes time, money, or other resources say that’s not happening.
-It’s a pickle we know well.
+That is how the world progresses.
+And yet, sometimes time, money, or other resources say that is not happening.
+Well, that is a pickle we know well.

 Things We Recommend Before Custom Trailer Design

-Custom trailer design is not for everyone.
-The cost is much higher in comparison, and there are other barriers too.
-Before diving into a custom project, there are a few things you should do.
-If you haven’t already, try this list.
+Custom trailer design is perfect for some, but not for everyone.
+The cost is much higher (in comparison to buying plans that exist), and there are other barriers too.
+Before diving into a custom project, here are a few things we recommend considering.
+Maybe this helps?
+Maybe not.
+If you have not already, try this list.

-1. Look at the things for your ideal trailer that you can’t find.
 Is it the size?
-The desired capacity? or Some special feature?
-If you can find most of what you need, then maybe you only have to customize a few details.
-Try this article on When It’s Safe To Customize Our Plans.
+The desired capacity?
+The shape?
+Or some special feature?
+If you can find plans for most of what you need, then maybe you only need to customize the details.
+Try this article on When It is Safe To Customize Our Plans.

-You may also find help in browsing through our conversion plans, for Torsion Axle Conversion or maybe a Tilt Top Conversion.
+You may also find help in browsing through our conversion plans, for things like a Torsion Axle Conversion or maybe a Tilt Top Conversion.

-2. See what is already available in the market.
-Sometimes it’s better to just buy what you need rather than reinventing the wheel.
-Here is an article on the topic that’s worth reading. – When to Buy, When to Build.
+Sometimes people send a photo of an existing trailer and ask if we can make plans for them.
+Sure, but is it worth it?
+Sometimes it is better to just buy what you need rather than reinventing again.
+Here is an article on the topic that is worth reading. – When to Buy, When to Build.

-If these items don’t help, then it might be time to look at custom trailer design.
+If these items don’t help, then it might be time to seriously look at custom trailer design.

 Engineering for Specialty Designs